iCliniq Logo

 Welcome to icliniq.com.

 Kindly answer the following questions for a better understanding.
-Is she having fever as well, if yes how severe because it may probably be infected and may need an antibiotic course.
-This usually happens in children during tooth eruption, you can continue with PCM drops every 6 hourly for pain and swelling.
+Is she having a fever as well, how severe because she may be infected and may need an antibiotic course.
+This usually happens in children during tooth eruption.
+You can continue with PCM drops every 6 hours for pain and swelling.

-If severe pain in gums, you can use a pinch of Mucopain gel (Benzocaine) for local application.
-Also start a calcium syrup if giving syrup Calcimax P (Calcium carbonate and Vitamin D3) 5 ml twice a day, it would help in tooth eruption.
+If there is severe pain in the gums, you can use a pinch of Mucopain gel (Benzocaine) for local application.
+Also, start a calcium syrup if giving syrup Calcimax P (Calcium carbonate and vitamin D3) 5 ml twice a day, it would help in tooth eruption.

 Patient's Query